MalithMadusankha/leisure-app/README.md

 ### Category Search
 Explore leisure spots by category, from parks and cafes to museums and more.

-### User Authentication
-Securely sign in using Firebase authentication to access personalized features.

 ### Interactive Maps
 Seamlessly integrate Google Map API to visualize and navigate to your chosen destinations.